splunk/public-o11y-docs/gdi/opentelemetry/install-linux.rst

       sudo systemctl restart td-agent

-If Fluentd is already installed on the same host, the installation of the OpenTelemetry Collector will be halted.
-In this case, please specify --without-fluentd and install without Fluentd.
-Log transmission can be configured using the already installed Fluentd.
-Please refer to ``/etc/otel/collector/fluentd/fluent.conf`` for the forward configuration method from Fluentd to OpenTelemetry Collector.
+If you already installed Fulentd on a host, then install the Splunk OTel Collector without Fluentd using the command ``--without-fluentd``.
+For more information, see :ref:`otel-configuration`.

 .. _configure-auto-instrumentation: